 |Native Title||Anyone who holds Native Title with respect to water, as determined under the Commonwealth Native Title Act 1993, can take and use water for a range of personal, domestic and non-commercial purposes.
 This right is granted to a specific person or group of people for a designated location or locations.||Not tradeable|

-A water access right is a right conferred under state law to hold or take water from a water resource.
+A water access right is conferred by or under State law to take or hold water from a water resource.
 Water access rights include:

 - water access entitlements